turingschool/curriculum-site/module2/lessons/js_intro_to_dom_manipulation.md

 <section id="check-it-out-2" class="call-to-action">
 ### Check It Out

-Fork [this CodePen](https://codepen.io/hannahhudson/pen/JjyKBpW) and follow the directions below:
+Fork [this CodePen](https://codepen.io/turingschool/pen/yLdRWxY) and follow the directions below:
 - Read through the code that is currently written, and observe the result in the mini-browser
 - Un-comment line 3.
-What changed about the button?
+What changed about the box?
 What remained the same?
 - Un-comment line 4.
-What changed about the button?
+What changed about the box?
 What remained the same?
 </section>

 Read up on [this documentation](https://developer.mozilla.org/en-US/docs/Web/API/Element/classList) to learn how to **remove** a class from an elements classList!
 Hint: `toggle` may soon be a friend of yours, as well!